Spacecraft Angular Rate Estimation via Event-Based Camera Sensing: Methodology

+Let us denote by \( \mathcal{V} = \{(x_i, y_i, t_i, k_i)\}_{i=1}^N \) the sequence of \( N \) events generated by a rotating camera, and by \( \textrm{H} \) and \( \textrm{W} \) the image height and width from the camera model.
+Let the reference time be defined as \( t_0 = \min t_i \).
+The contrast maximization algorithm follows a two-stage approach: an initialization phase and a fine optimization step.
 A coarse grid-search evaluates a set of candidate image velocities \( \bm{v}_g = [u_g, v_g] \) within a predefined range.
 For each candidate \( \bm{v}_g \), the contrast score over the grid is computed, and the best-performing velocity \( \bm{v}_{\text{c}} \) is retained.
 The contrast score, denoted \( S(u, v) \), is computed by warping events to the reference time \( t_0 \) based on the motion model:

 The warped events \( (x_i^w, y_i^w) \) are then accumulated into an image \( I \) by discretizing into pixels and summing the polarities.
 Therefore, each accumulated pixel will have a value: